mrmav/self-gamejam/README.md

 # Local Multiplayer Ski Game!
 This game is part of a self hosted game jam with just two people.
-It is an excuse to force me to build something!
+It is an excuse to force myself to build something!

-This game uses the little framework that I build in my spare time, as a learning exercise.
+This game uses the [little framework](https://github.com/mrmav/simple-cpp-engine) that I build in my spare time, as a learning exercise.

 The todo list below has items for both the framework and game mixed in.

 ## mvp 1
 - [x] Build animation system;
-- [x] Build input system;
+- [x] Build game-centric input system;
 - [x] Add players;
 - [x] Camera zooms out to ensure both players are in the game scene?;
-- [ ] Add acceleration and drag effect (ice like);
+- [x] Add acceleration and drag effect (ice like);
-- [ ] Ice blocks you are fast;
+- [x] Ice blocks you are fast;
-- [ ] Snow blocks you are slow;
+- [x] Snow blocks you are slow; (needs tweaking)
 - [ ] Win condition first one to cross the finish line;

 ## mvp 2